 Although there was once an entire flock of chickens living at this location, Henna was the only remaining survivor.
 Teri, a volunteer from All Species Kinship (A.S.K.) spotted the hen while providing animal care assistance to other farm animals on the property.
 Since there was no food provided, this forced Henna to have to venture into the snow drifts to search for a source of food.
 Henna was discovered literally frozen into a snow bank just outside the barn, presumably she had been like that for at least 48 hours.

-Teri swiftly came to Henna’s rescue, carefully removing her from the snowbank and promptly brought her to their veterinarian, who is a board-certified avian specialist.
+Teri swiftly came to Henna’s rescue, carefully removing her from the snowbank and promptly brought her to see their veterinarian.

-Teri and Henna (left photo), and Henna’s initial condition at her vet exam.
+Teri and Henna (left photo), and Henna’s initial condition at her veterinary exam.
 Note how she couldn’t bend her feet (right photo)

 Henna’s legs were discolored and so stiff that she was unable to use them at all.
 The top of her feet were swollen and covered in blisters, the bottom had blackened areas indicating the beginning effects of frostbite.